 Black Friday — the day after Thanksgiving — is traditionally one of the biggest shopping days of the year, with customers lining up outside their favorite stores to snag once-a-year deals on gifts for themselves and their loved ones.
-But, as with almost everything else, the pandemic has made things a little different for 2020.
-More deals will be available online to prevent crowding in stores and many major retailers have started their sales early.
+More deals will be available online and many major retailers have started their sales early.

 Spreading Out Your Purchases Can Help You Avoid Overspending

 It’s easy to lose track of your holiday spending when you’re rushing to do all of your shopping in a single day.

 “When you wait to buy everything at once over Black Friday, you may not have enough cash to cover the gifts and that’s when people tend to rack up credit card debt,” said consumer and money-saving expert Andrea Woroch.
 “Shopping early or after allows you to manage your cash flow better to avoid taking on a balance you can’t pay off.”

 You’ll Miss Out on Early Deals If You Wait Until Black Friday To Shop

 Many retailers have already kicked off their Black Friday sales, and some items that are discounted now will be back up to their original prices by the end of the month.

 “Everyone from Target to Walmart to Kohl’s to The Home Depot is releasing Black Friday sales ahead of Black Friday, and waiting to shop until after Thanksgiving could mean missing out on deals,” Woroch said.
 “Plus, there’s a potential for delivery delays since retailers will likely experience overwhelming orders on Black Friday that result in shipping issues.”

 You Might Face Inventory Issues on Hot Items If You Wait Until Black Friday To Shop